 - Pounding can cause a mid-story collapse, leaving a difficult problem to assess because the remaining floors are overloaded. - A pounding collapse normally occurs when two adjacent buildings have floors that are at different elevations. - The very stiff /strong edge of a floor in one building will cause the collapse of the adjacent building's column when they collide. - The victim access issues are essentially the same as noted previously for Mid-Story Collapse - Torsion effects occur in concrete frame structures when URM infill is placed within the concrete frames on the exterior property line walls for fire resistance.
-This occurs in corner buildings, where the street-side concrete frames have only light-transparent, infill "Open Sides" The property-line walls, prior to being cracked by earthquake motion, are stiffer than all the other moment resistant frames in the building.
-This can cause a temporary eccentric condition that can lead - In most cases, only the structural bays next to the street sides will collapse, leaving a significant part of the structure relatively undamaged The collapse zone will normally be some combination of a pancake and lean-to collapse, since some of the floor slab will be hanging off the uncollapsed area.
+This occurs in corner buildings, where the street-side concrete frames have only lighttransparent, infill - "Open Sides"

+The property-line walls, prior to being cracked by earthquake motion, are stiffer than all the other moment resistant frames in the building.
+This can cause a temporary eccentric condition that can lead to collapse of the beam-column frames on the "Open", street sides of the building.